What is Bariatric Surgery

 Weight loss surgery is not a solution all by itself.
 Patients must play an active role in their recovery and make important lifestyle changes to meet their weight loss goals.

 After weight loss surgery, patients achieve the greatest results when they closely follow bariatric eating and fitness guidelines from their surgeon, nutritionist and exercise physiologist.
 Our multidisciplinary team designs a follow-up care program that will work best for you.
-Your doctor and nutritionist become part of a lifelong support system to help you lose weight and stay healthy through a well-designed and personalized bariatric diet and fitness plan.
+This team will become part of a lifelong support system to help you lose weight and stay healthy through a well-designed and personalized bariatric diet and fitness plan.